 #!/bin/bash cd $1 mv index.html index.php

-For more complex tasks, you can write your scripts in Node, Python, Ruby, PHP or anything else that you feel comfortable in.
-Just be sure that the script is marked as executable, and that the
+For more complex tasks, you can write your scripts in Node, Python, Ruby, PHP or anything else that you feel comfortable with.
+Just make sure that the script is marked as executable, and that the

 #! row is added, so that the interpreter can be located by the os.

-If your script throws any errors, they will be written to an error.log file in the destination folder.
+If your script throws any errors, they will be written to an error.log file in the export folder.